Pharmacy 5 years (including pre-registration training)

 Work out your UCAS tariff points using the UCAS Tariff Calculator (link opens in a new tab).

-Chemistry and one other Science subject required at minimum AB.
-General Studies is not accepted.
+Chemistry or Biology and one other Science subject required at minimum AB.
+General Studies or Critical Thinking is not accepted.

 BTEC Extended Diploma:

 DDD.
-Applied Science with minimum four Chemistry units and two Maths units at Distinction.
-Acceptable only with A-level Chemistry at minimum grade B.
+Applied Science with a minimum four Chemistry units and two Maths units at Distinction.
+Acceptable only with A-level Chemistry or A-level Biology at grade B.

 Applicants on Access Programmes: